Medical Negligence Solicitors Ireland

-However, unfortunately sometimes they are avoidable and given the serious or even catastrophic injuries that can occur, it can have a profound effect on people’s lives.
-In these cases, our team of medical negligence solicitors* will do everything possible to ensure that the mistakes that were made are acknowledged and that you receive the compensation* you deserve.
+In such cases, our team of medical negligence claim solicitors will do all they can to ensure that the mistakes made are acknowledged, and that you receive the correct compensation*.

 What is a Medical Negligence Claim*?

-Medical negligence* or clinical negligence claim* are essentially personal injury claims* arising out of a negligent medical error or misdiagnoses.
-Medical Negligence claims* generally arise where:
+Medical negligence* or a clinical negligence claim* are essentially personal injury claims* arising out of a negligent medical error or misdiagnoses.
+In other words, the patient has sustained personal injury as a result of an error made by a medical professional.
+Medical negligence claims* generally arise where:

-- Where there has been an error made during surgery.
+- There has been an error made during surgery.

-- Where a medical practitioner has misdiagnosed a patient.
+- A medical practitioner has misdiagnosed a patient.

-- Where a medical practitioner fails to act on or treat an illness or complaint properly.
+- A medical practitioner fails to act on or treat an illness or complaint properly.

-- Where the treatment that a patient receives is not of the standard expected of a suitably qualified medical practitioner.
+- The treatment that a patient receives is not of the standard expected of a suitably qualified medical practitioner.

-- Where there has been an error made during the delivery of a baby.
+- There has been an error made during the delivery of a baby.

 The Law on Medical Negligence Claims*

-Medical Negligence claims* are governed by the test set out in the case of Dunne v The National Maternity Hospital (1989) which provides that a medical practitioner is negligent in diagnosis and/or treatment only if he was guilty of such failure as no other medical practitioner of equal specialist or general status or skill will be guilty of if acting with ordinary care.
+Medical negligence claims* are governed by the test set out in the case of Dunne v The National Maternity Hospital (1989).
+This law provides that a practitioner is only guilty of negligence in diagnosis and/or treatment, if he/she was guilty of such failure, as no other medical practitioner of equal specialist or general status or skill would be guilty of if acting with ordinary care.

-A Plaintiff will establish negligence against a medical practitioner by proving his deviation from a general and approved practice only upon proving also that the course taken was one that no other medical practitioner of like specialisation and skill would have followed when taking the ordinary care required from a person of his qualifications.
+- That the course taken was one that no other medical practitioner of like specialisation and skill would have followed, when taking the ordinary care required from a person of their qualifications.

-Once we take up your notes, one of our medical negligence solicitors* will go through them to see it they see anything unusual, concerning or telling in them.
-However, although we are specialists medical negligence solicitors*, we are not Doctors and therefore, subject to our client instructions, we would then take a preliminary view from an expert medical practitioner.
+However, although we are specialist medical negligence solicitors*, we are not doctors and therefore, subject to your instructions, we would then seek the preliminary view of an expert medical professional.